UTEL-UIUC/Ridesharing-Scale-Effects/README.md

 <!-- USAGE EXAMPLES -->
 # Usage
+ The code to replicate the paper is split in two parts - R and.
+The detour plots in the paper are made in R and the R code is available in the file `Detour_plots.R`.
+The rest of the plots are developed in python and the code is available in `analysis.py` and `code.py`.
+The `example.ipynb` provides examples to use the code and obtain the plots.

+ NOTE: Download the necessary data from [Harvard Dataverse]( https://doi.org/10.7910/DVN/GZMBJG) to be able to run R and python code provided in the repository.
-## Prerequisites
+## Python Prerequisites
-The major dependencies to run the code and obtain plots are
+The dependencies to run the code and obtain plots are
 <table>
 <tr>
 </tr>